|Height:||10 – 12 inches|

 Don’t let the diminutive size of the Devon Rex fool you.
 They have a lot of spunk and are surprisingly muscular.
 It’s a good thing because it supports thier high activity levels.
 The best way to describe this breed is unique.
 As you’ll soon see, this cat is anything but ordinary.

-Devon Rex Kittens – Before You Get One
+Devon Rex Kittens – Before You Welcome One Into Your Familly…

 The two tipoffs are high energy and intelligence.
 That can make for some challenging training and discipline, especially for the first-time pet owner.
 You can think of the Devon Rex as a cat that never grows up and is always a kitten at heart.
 That makes them playful and curious and it’s worth noting that they’ll take up the task if you don’t provide enough entertainment for them.